jcivitel/py_wifi_qr/README.md

 # py_wifi_qr
 ### What is the goal of the project? ###
-the purpose of the script is to generate QR codes in order to be able to log on to a wifi more easily via smartphone.
+The purpose of the script is to generate QR codes in order to be able to log on to a wifi more easily via smartphone.
 ### How to install the project? ###
 * first clone the repo to a local directory.